jessicarush/react-notes/hooks.md

 - Changing it does not trigger a re-render (unlike state variables, which trigger a re-render).
 - The information is local to each copy of your component (unlike the variables outside, which are shared).

-Changing a ref does not trigger a re-render, so refs are not appropriate for storing information that you want to display on the screen.
+Since changing a ref does not trigger a re-render, they are not appropriate for storing information that you want to display on the screen.
 Use state for that instead.

 Note: Do not read or write `ref.current` during rendering.
 For example: